 Click the attached link to check out this great article featuring ZET in the “Charity” section of the Yorkshire Post!
 Many thanks to Angela Belassie from PR The Write Way for the excellent article.
 Yorkshire Post – September 25 2015

 Based in Cheltenham with a sister organisation in Harare, ITSA have many years’ experience refurbishing IT equipment and shipping it for use in schools across Africa.
-Working in partnership with them, ZET is sending an initial shipment of 50 PCs, with plans to send more equipment and to help schools in Zimbabwe establish fully functional IT Suites and provide IT training for teachers.
+Working in partnership with them, ZET is sending an initial shipment of 50 PCs, with plans to send is there a generic for cialis more equipment and to help schools in Zimbabwe establish fully functional IT Suites and provide IT training for teachers.

 A big thanks to Boston Spa College and Training 26 for the donation of computers for this shipment!

 This story hit the headlines in Zimbabwe twice this year.
 In the interests of child protection, we have not used real names.